Planetbiru/MagicMath/README.md

-# PHP Math Project
+# PHP MagicMath Project

-This repository contains a collection of PHP classes and functions to perform various mathematical operations.
+This repository contains a collection of PHP classes and functions to perform various Mathematical operations.
 The project is designed to be a simple and easy-to-use library.

 ## Requirements